Castrozan/cbonsai/README.md

 The algorithm is tweaked to look best at the default size, so larger sized trees may not be as bonsai-like.

-## Inspiration
+## Inspiration & Credits

-This project wouldn't be here if it weren't for its *roots*! `cbonsai` is a newer version of [bonsai.sh](https://gitlab.com/jallbrit/bonsai.sh), which was written in `bash` and was itself a port of [this bonsai tree generator](https://avelican.github.io/bonsai/) written in `javascript`.
+This project wouldn't be here if it weren't for its *roots*!

+**This Christmas Edition fork** is based on the original [cbonsai by jallbrit](https://gitlab.com/jallbrit/cbonsai), which is a newer version of [bonsai.sh](https://gitlab.com/jallbrit/bonsai.sh), which was written in `bash` and was itself a port of [this bonsai tree generator](https://avelican.github.io/bonsai/) written in `javascript`.

+All credit for the core bonsai generation algorithm and original codebase goes to [jallbrit](https://gitlab.com/jallbrit) and the original contributors.
+This fork simply adds festive ornament decorations to bring some holiday cheer to your terminal! 🎄✨